solidblu1992/PlasmaCT/README.md

 (-) Can't aggregate signatures, always have a growing number of tx "kernels".

 #### BLS.sign(msg, x) -> (P : G1Point, S : G2Point)
 (+) Better signature aggregation.
 If the signatures all sign the same message then all signatures can be aggregated into one.
-Special attention needs to be given to the fact that if sign(msg, -x) can be calculated from sign(msg, x) without knowing x.
+Special attention needs to be given to the fact that if BLS.sign(msg, -x) can be calculated from sign(msg, x) without knowing x.

 (-) Slower per/tx verfification by an order of magnitude